SARSEP Fix-It Guide - Employee elective deferrals weren’t deposited timely

 |Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

-You’re responsible for contributing the amounts of the elective deferrals made by plan participants to the SEP-IRAs.
-If your plan document contains language specifying the timing of deposits of elective deferrals, you can correct the failure to follow the terms of the SARSEP plan document under EPCRS.
+You’re responsible for contributing the elective deferrals that plan participants make to their SEP-IRAs.
+If your plan document contains language specifying when you must deposit elective deferrals, you can correct the failure to follow the terms of the SARSEP plan document under EPCRS.

-Department of Labor rules require you to transfer your employees’ elective deferrals to their SEP-IRA on the earliest date on which you can reasonably segregate the amount from your general assets; however, in no event later than the 15th business day of the following month.
-Keep in mind that the rules regarding the 15th business day of the following month do not provide a safe harbor for depositing deferrals; rather, they set the maximum deadline for deposit.
-DOL provides a 7-business day safe harbor rule for employee contributions to plans with fewer than 100 participants.
+Department of Labor rules require you to transfer your employees’ elective deferrals to their SEP-IRAs on the earliest date on which you can reasonably segregate the amount from your general assets; however, in no event later than the 15th business day of the following month.
+Keep in mind that these rules don’t give a safe harbor for depositing deferrals; rather, they set the maximum deadline for deposit.
+Department of Labor has a 7-business day safe harbor rule for employee contributions to plans with fewer than 100 participants.

-A prohibited transaction gives rise to an excise tax.
 A disqualified person who takes part in a prohibited transaction must correct the transaction and pay an excise tax based on the amount involved in the transaction.
 The initial tax on a prohibited transaction is 15% of the amount involved for each year (or part of a year) in the taxable period.
-If the disqualified person does not correct the transaction within the taxable period, the law imposes an additional tax of 100% of the amount involved.
+If the disqualified person doesn’t correct the transaction within the taxable period, the law imposes an additional tax of 100% of the amount involved.

-If you didn't make the deposits timely, the failure may constitute both an operational mistake giving rise to plan disqualification (if the plan specifies a date by which elective deferrals must be deposited) and a prohibited transaction.
-Although you can correct the operational mistake under EPCRS, correction of a prohibited transaction isn't one of its correctable mistakes.
-However, the Department of Labor’s Employee Benefits Security Administration maintains a Voluntary Fiduciary Correction Program (VFCP), which may be able to resolve the prohibited transaction.
+If you didn't deposit elective deferrals by the required date, the failure may constitute both an operational mistake giving rise to plan disqualification (if your plan specifies a date by which elective deferrals must be deposited) and a prohibited transaction.
+Although you can correct the operational mistake under EPCRS, you can’t correct a prohibited transaction using EPCRS.
+However, DOL maintains a Voluntary Fiduciary Correction Program, which you may be able to use to resolve the prohibited transaction.

 How to find the mistake:

-For each pay period, review the date on which you withheld the elective deferral contributions from the employees’ salary, (typically the same date that you paid the net salaries to the employees) and compare it with the date on which you contributed the salary deferral contributions to the employees’ SEP-IRAs.
+For each pay period, review the date you withheld the elective deferral contributions from employees’ salaries (typically the same date that you paid the net salaries to the employees) and compare it with the date you deposited the deferral contributions to the employees’ SEP-IRAs.
 If there is a significant gap between the dates, check whether the gap is avoidable.

 How to fix the mistake:

-Correction through EPCRS may be required if the terms of the plan were not followed.
+Correction through EPCRS may be required if you didn’t follow your plan terms for when you should’ve deposited employee salary deferrals.
 Correction for late deposits may require you to:

-- Determine which deposits were late and calculate the lost earnings necessary to correct.
+- Determine which deposits were late and calculate their lost earnings.

 - Deposit any missed elective deferrals into the SEP-IRA, along with lost earnings.